manish1578/SwiftUI/Project.md

 ##Project Description
-Use three slider with three switch to set the view color
+1.Use three slider with three switch to set the view color

 ##Features
-slider disable switch for read green and blue
+1.slider disable switch for read green and blue